tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 Brief replies to questions from a variety of sources, most recent first.

+**2024-11-04 Mon 02:00a CST**

+**Q:** Why did you suggest that evidence be discussed in PSF rather than Committers?

+**A:** So everyone can post.
+Only core devs can post in Committers, and there's already a relevant topic in the unrestricted PSF category.
+This is like "Groundhog Day".
+One of my claimed CoC violations:

+> Discussing bans or removals of community members, which may be seen as publishing private information without permission.

+Of course that's baseless.
+I have never disclosed the name of anyone anonymously banned.
+I'm acutely aware of their desire to remain anonymous to whatever extent possible, and never betray their confidence in me.

+I can only image they're misreading [this post](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950/30):

+> The worst outcome I’ve seen was from that, the least transparent ban.
+The best outcome from the most transparent one, although in that case SK nailed the door wide open by effectively saying FU on the way out.
+A whole lot was revealed about why he was booted, and that did not inspire much fear.

+Did my "SK" reveal their name without permission?
+Of course not.
+Their name is Stefan Krah, and there's a whole lot of open discussion about kicking him out available on Discourse.
+I used "SK" instead so as not to belabor the point.
+Brett certainly knew who I meant, and spelling out the full name was unnecessary in context.
+Leave the poor guy in peace.

+That's why I want everyone to be able to post: if someone out there feels I violated the CoC against them, I want them to be able to tell the world even if they aren't a core dev.

 **2024-11-03 Sun 05:00p CST**

 **Q:** What did you suggest to the SC to address the loss of trust?